August 2025

 Would the United States fight a new war, as they had in 1838 to seize Texas, to convert Mexico into the new slave empire?
 Was it likely Britain and France would allow such a conquest, if attempted, to go unchallenged?

-The truth was, as George William Harper well knew, the day of the slave empire was over.
+The truth was, as George William Harper well knew, the day of the slave empire was ending.
 And the American Civil War was about one third of the nation refusing to accept that reality.

 - 30 -